mdx-js/mdx/docs/getting-started/zero.md

 # Zero

 [Zero](https://zeroserver.io) is a no-config web framework for React, MDX, Nodejs, and Vue.
 It has built in support for MDX.
-You just need to install Zero (globally or locally in your project).
+To get started, install Zero (globally or locally in your project).

 ## Installation